-Taking care of your teeth is very important for many reasons.
+Taking care of your teeth is essential for many reasons.
 However, the most important reason to care for them is simply to preserve them for as long as possible.
 Your teeth require daily care and bi-annual deep cleanings.
 Neglecting them or skipping these vital steps leaves them more susceptible to decay.
 Tooth decay is when there is damage to the tooth’s surface (the enamel).
 It is one of the most common diseases that dentists see.

 Dr. Paul Karpovich is a trusted general dentist in Timonium, MD.
 He provides treatment for his patients that suffer from tooth decay.